jatioi/jatioi/README.md

 # 💫 About Me:
-🔭 In Creatives and Development <br>🌱 I’m currently learning web development using Ruby on Rails<br>
+🔭 In Creatives and Development <br>🌱 I’m currently in web development industry using Ruby on Rails<br>

 ## 🌐 Socials: